Ranhiru/url-redirector/README.md

 1. `sam package --template-file template.yml --output-template-file packaged.yaml --s3-bucket my-unique-bucket-name`
 1. `sam deploy --template-file packaged.yaml --stack-name my-stack-name --capabilities CAPABILITY_IAM`

+# Automated Deploys

+This repository is deployed automatically using AWS CodePipeline.
+Whenever there's a new commit to the master branch of this repo, AWS CodePipeline fetches the source from Github, builds it, creates a changeset and executes it.

+To see how to enable CodePipeline in your own account, see https://docs.aws.amazon.com/lambda/latest/dg/build-pipeline.html

 # The URL is too long!
 What's the point in that!?

 Yep.
 I understand! :) Ideally this should be hosted with a really short domain name but